Menu

 The second book on portation

-After the extermination camp, Primo Levi wrote his second book on the liberation of Auschwitz by the Arm e Rouge, and his odyssey and Kafka-esque in the universe sovi tique.
+After the extermination camp, Primo Levi wrote his second book about the liberation of Auschwitz by the Red Army, and his odyssey and experience in the Sovi tic universe.

-His mock is direct, telling his own story without judgment, never in a touching or romantic tone, but rather like a scientific analysis.
-The characters he meets will be victims of the 'grey zone', this h sitation between signing and the struggle for life, this shame proven in the face of their experience that will allow them to break the silence.
-Between his release and his return to Italy, he wrote the name of his unique adventure that he wanted to share.
+His mooding is direct, telling his own story without judgment, never in a touching or romantic tone, but rather like a scientific analysis.
+The characters he meets will be victims of the "gray area," this conflict between signing and the struggle for life, this shame faced by their experience that will help them break the silence.
+Between his release and his return to Italy, he expressed the desire to share his unique adventure.

-It is noted that there is a film adaptation of The Tr ve, which is a film by Rosi and bears the same title.
-We couldn’t get it.
+It is to be noted that there is a film adaptation of The Tr ve, which is a film by Rosi and bears the same title.
+We were not able to get it.

-This work is considered as a deepening (in relation to the mental evolution of Primo Levi: his vision on his experience, with hindsight) of If it’s a man : crite 40 years later, this work is darker, more pessimistic.
-Primo Levi does not content himself with telling his story, but asks questions, and responds in an effective way, particularly about the Nazi psyche and its functioning.
-Probably inspired by encounters and therefore questions, this book is 'moral' in the sense that its author invites r chir, and warns for the future.
+This work is considered a deepening (in relation to the mental evolution of Primo Levi: his vision of his experience, with hindsight) of If it’s a man : crite 40 years later, this work is darker, more pessimistic.
+Primo Levi does not just tell his story, but also asks questions, and lays out effective manners, particularly about the Nazi psyche and its workings.
+Probably inspired by encounters and therefore questions, this book is "moral" in the sense that its author invites, rfl chir, and warns for the future.